gerardroche/gerardroche.github.io/_posts/2023-06-12-my-sublime-text-setup.md

 ## Vim

 I love Vim, but I've never been able to switch to it fully.
-Enter [NeoVintageous](https://packagecontrol.io/packages/NeoVintageous), the advanced vim emulation layer for Sublime.
+Enter [NeoVintageous](https://packagecontrol.io/packages/NeoVintageous), a vim emulator for Sublime.
 NeoVintageous is my [weapon of choice](https://www.youtube.com/watch?v=wCDIYvFmgW8).

 - [NeoVintageous](https://packagecontrol.io/packages/NeoVintageous) - An advanced vim engine for sublime.